Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 If you want to be a pro at the next Korean dinner party, keep these rules in mind:

-DO: Turn Your Body/Head: When drinking, turn away from the elder.
-If you are sitting at a table with a group, a slight turn is sufficient.
+• DO: Turn Your Body/Head: When drinking, turn away from the elder.
+If you're at a crowded table, a slight 45-degree turn is perfectly sufficient.

 4. Is It Still Important in 2026?